 In this article, I turn my attention, with Paul Deakin, Science & Analytics Lead at Cappfinity, to how recruiters and hiring organizations can provide practical support and advice to candidates in the application process during these unprecedented times.
 Throughout, we apply the generalized empathy principle, that in times of exceptional challenge, every decision should err on the side of empathy for those who may be affected.

-From this, we offer ten tips to ensure you are appreciating the psychological world of your applicants, supporting them through the application process, and guiding them to perform at their best, whatever situations they may be facing.
-Through doing each of these, you will be demonstrating the generalized empathy principle towards your candidates – and they will remember you for it.
+From this, we offer 10 tips to ensure you appreciate the emotional state of your applicants, supporting them through the application process, and guiding them to perform at their best, whatever situations they may be facing.
+Through doing each of these, you will be demonstrating empathy towards your candidates – and they will remember you and your organization for it.

 Process Guidance for Businesses

-- Decision uncertainty: Exams have been cancelled for UK students in summer 2020, with marks instead being awarded based on teachers’ judgements.
-This is likely to see subtle grade inflation as teachers collectively err on the side of supporting their students.
+Decision uncertainty: With in-person classes and, in some cases, exams canceled, many institutions moved to a pass/fail grading system for students.
+This is likely to see subtle grade inflation as faculties collectively err on the side of supporting their students.
 Communicate what your organization’s approach will be to this.
 Will you accept grades as they stand?
-Will you raise your entry requirements?
+Will you raise your entry-level requirements?
 Will you use additional or different assessments to complement a student’s academic track record?
 Decide and communicate.

-- Process uncertainty: Employers have provision in place for making reasonable adjustments, but the current situation could put these provisions under unprecedented strain.
-Is it a reasonable adjustment to extend an assessment deadline because a candidate is mentally or physically unwell?
+Process uncertainty: Employers have provisions in place for making reasonable adjustments, but the current situation could put these processes under unprecedented strain.
+Is it a reasonable adjustment to extend an assessment deadline because a candidate is emotionally or physically unwell?
 The generalized empathy principle would say ‘yes’ in the current circumstances.